fredrik-j-lindberg/discord-social-bot/README.md

   - Look into linting improvements
     - unnecessary conditionals?
 - Make /pii ephemeral (so only you can see your input and failures)
-- Refactor:
-  - Move all router handling into the event registering approach used by member update, then update the readme docs